-Figure 2 – Experimental setup of the GT experiment. a) Arrangement of the borehole array.
-The solid colour shows the boreholes, the hatched area shows the borehole disturbed zone (BDZ), the dashed line shows the maximum extent of the BDZ based on drilling uncertainty of 1% of a 15m borehole, as illustrated by BGT-6; b) Instrumentation distribution in the boreholes; c) Photograph of the experimental setup at the Mont Terri URL.
+Fig.2: Experimental setup of the GT experiment. a) Arrangement of the borehole array.
+The solid colour shows the boreholes, the hatched area shows the borehole disturbed zone (BDZ), the dashed line shows the maximum extent of the BDZ based on drilling uncertainty of 1% of a 15m borehole, as illustrated by BGT-6; b) Schematic of the instrumentation in the boreholes.
+Note: injection and pore pressure borehole intervals are numbered in INTP0x format; c) Photograph of the experimental setup at the Mont Terri rock laboratory.